xfsnow/xfsnow.github.io/en/20111128_TigerVNC_Linux.md

 Category: __System__

-Introduction: This article describes how to configure remote desktop services using TigerVNC on Linux systems, including server-side configuration, client connections, and secure connection methods via SSH tunneling.
+Summary: This article describes how to configure remote desktop services using TigerVNC on Linux systems, including server-side configuration, client connections, and secure connection methods via SSH tunneling.

 ---------